 Participation on a team, athletics class, dance class, or other school/student sponsored physical activity can meet ACE Athletics and Recreation requirements.
 All ACE athletics programs are inclusive, open to all regardless of experience.

 Programs in the Health and Wellness area will provide students with resources and tools to make more informed decisions regarding public and personal health, both physical and emotional.
-These lectures, discussions, and activities will not only address prevention but also respond to specific situations.
+Some lectures, discussions, and activities are offered each week (such as stress management, substance use and abuse and healthy relationship advice) and others respond to specific situations.
 Health and Wellness programs will explore and educate the campus community on issues of health and medical diversity.

 The Participation and Service segment of the ACE program can be fulfilled through two avenues.
 The first is through independent or group volunteer service which does not fulfill an academic or job requirement.
-The second is through attending lectures or events which directly deal with community issues such as campus or global diversity.
+The second is through attending lectures and events available on campus.

 Students with community service hours not set up through the college will still be eligible to receive ACE credit for the hours they have worked.
 In order to receive credit for hours worked this way, students must notify the ACE Coordinator in advance of their intention to complete their hours in this manner, and submit their supervisor’s contact information on organization letterhead.
 After completion of their service they must also submit to the Coordinator an hourly timesheet signed by their organization’s supervisor.

-In general, one credit is assigned for one hour of time committed to participation in an activity (excluding travel time), with two exceptions: Athletics and Recreation assigns one credit for full participation in an athletic course throughout the semester to encourage consistent attendance, and lectures and concerts attended under the Participation and Service section of the program receive ½ credit, since participation in those events is considered passive rather than active.
-Students who complete extra credits in any category will see those credits roll over to the next semester.
+In general, one credit is assigned for one hour of time committed to participation in an activity (excluding travel time), with two exceptions: Athletics and Recreation assigns one credit for full participation in an athletic course throughout the semester to encourage consistent attendance, and active campus and off-campus service earns two credits per hour of service.

 The faculty or staff member running or advising the program is in charge of making sure attendance is taken.
 Please print out and use the provided attendance form and return via email or campus mail to the ACE Coordinator for tracking.

 The College encourages interested students to plan and execute their own ACE programs.
 Students who team up with an appropriate faculty or staff member are welcome to submit their own events.
 The faculty or staff advising the student is still in charge of insuring that attendance is taken and should be present at the event.
-Attendance sheets should be emailed to Erin Briggeman at firstname.lastname@example.org or sent to her via campus mail for attendance tracking.
+Attendance sheets should be emailed to the ACE Coordinator at email@example.com or sent to her via campus mail for attendance tracking.

 All approved ACE events must be advertised and open to the entire student community.
 It is our mission to insure that all students have equal access to information regarding ACE events.
 Failure to adhere to this will result in ACE status being revoked for the event.

 Our mission is to work together as students, faculty, and staff to ensure that everyone on campus has ample opportunity to engage as a member of the school, the town, and the world at large.
-The ACE board ensures that the ACE program has clearly defined guidelines and communicates to the college community.
+The ACE coordinators ensures that the ACE programs are varied and plentiful.
 We are driven by the idea that every individual has the power and the influence to affect society.
 By encouraging people to actively involve themselves in their social as well as academic education, the ACE program enables them to expand their worldview and prepare them for lives of contribution in the Simon's Rock tradition.

 The ACE Board facilitates communication and collaboration on ACE projects, continually refines the guidelines of the program, and assists members of their respective departments with the implementation of effective and accessible programming.